 The starting dose of probenicid is usually 250 mg twice daily but it may need to be increased to up to 1 g twice daily.

 Benzbromarone is a new medication for gout that may be used to reduce urate levels where allopurinol and/or probenecid are contraindicated, not tolerated, or are ineffective.
 Liver function must be monitored on benzbromarone, as it is reported to cause hepatic toxicity.

 Acute flares of gout can be precipitated by the sudden reduction in blood urate that occurs when uric acid lowering medicines are started.
 For this reason it is important to take a low (preventative) dose of a NSAID or colchicine to reduce the likelihood of a flare developing.
 In patients unable to take either of these medicines, an oral corticosteroid can be considered.
 Patients who have only occasional attacks of gout, may only need to take these medicines for 2-3 weeks.
 Whereas patients with multiple tophi may need to continue treatment for months.

 Although lifestyle changes rarely result in adequate reduction in plasma urate without medication, the following are recommended.

 - Reduction in alcohol intake

 - Avoidance of soft drinks sweetened with fructose

-- Restrict intake of liver, kidneys, shellfish, yeast extracts, red meat
+- Restrict intake of liver, kidneys, fish, yeast extracts, red meat

 - Consider alternative medication if on diuretic for hypertension